Rolls-Royce 20/25: Today

-Today 20/25s are very popular with enthusiasts.
-They are significantly less expensive than the inter-war large horsepower Rolls-Royces and Bentleys, and are solid drivers on modern roads.
-The price of a 20/25 is typically between half or one-fifth of that of its larger-horsepower contemporary, the Phantom II, and it is more drivable than its predecessor the 20 hp.
-This makes a 20/25 a suitable inter-war car for an owner who wants to enjoy weekend drives and car club outings.
+Today 20/25s are significantly less expensive than the inter-war large horsepower Rolls-Royces and Bentleys, with a price typically between half or one-fifth of that of its larger-horsepower contemporary, the Phantom II.

+Driving – The driving experience was received positively in 1935.
+The steering is reasonably high-geared and accurate, so little turning of the wheel is required.
+On country road cruising at 40-50 mph, all but the heaviest bodied cars are unstressed.
+Many owners have added an overdrive to their 20/25, which enables a car to cruise at highway speeds of 50-65 mph.

-Maintenance – Inter-war Rolls-Royces were exceptionally well designed.
-3,827 20/25s were produced, and over 70% are still on the road today.
+Maintenance – Inter-war Rolls-Royces had a highly durable design.
+3,827 20/25s were produced, and over 70% were still on the road as of 2009.
 The 20/25 is relatively easy to maintain for someone with general automotive experience.
 Basic parts are still readily available through speciality suppliers.
-In Europe, the US and Australia there is a network of restoration and repair shops that are experienced in inter-war Rolls-Royce and Bentley cars, although the number of quality shops is declining as a generation of experienced specialist mechanics retire.
-For many, part of the joy of owning a 20/25 is maintaining these cars.
-The Rolls-Royce car clubs sponsor on-line forums and regular in-person meetings for members to help each other on all type of repairs and restorations.
-There is always a member ready to help a fellow enthusiast by sharing his or her experience.
+In Europe, the US, and Australia, a network of restoration and repair shops exist that are experienced in inter-war Rolls-Royce and Bentley cars, although the number of quality shops is declining as a generation of experienced specialist mechanics retires.
+Many 20/25 owners maintain their car themselves as a hobby project.
+These owners are supported by Rolls-Royce car clubs, which host on-line forums and regular in-person meetings for members to assist each other on various types of repairs and restorations.

-Driving – The 20/25 is a joy to drive.
-The steering is quite high-geared, so little turning of the wheel is required, and it is accurate, enabling the car to be placed exactly where the driver wants.
-On country road cruising at 40 to 50 mph, all but the heaviest bodied cars are un-stressed.
-Many owners have added an overdrive to their 20/25, which enables a car to cruise at highway speeds of 50 to 65 mph.

 Geographic Location – Originally, 93% of new 20/25's were sold within the UK.
 Due to their global popularity as a drivable, inter-war motor car, they have been re-sold throughout the World.
 Today only 38% of the surviving cars remain in the UK.
 There are 20/25s in more than 50 countries.

 Film appearances

 The Rolls-Royce 20/25 hp is featured in films such as; The League of Gentlemen (1959), Father Came Too!
 (1963), The Brides of Fu Manchu (1966), To Be or Not To Be (1983), and Indiana Jones and the Last Crusade (1989) (misidentified as a Phantom II).

 A 1934 Mulliner-bodied car, chassis number GRC33, registration mark BMG 443, was used many times by the BBC and some Hollywood and British based movie makers.
 Its appearances include:

-To the Manor Born – Audrey's much-loved Rolls throughout the series.
+To the Manor Born – A Rolls-Royce associated with Audrey appears throughout the series.

 Dad's Army – episode The Captain's Car, in which the platoon stole it by accident from the Mayor and camouflaged it.